 Flinders acknowledges the traditional owners of the various teaching locations the University now operates on and recognises the continued relationship and responsibility to these lands and waters by traditional owners past and present.
 The following is an indicative (but not exhaustive) list of traditional owners on whose country Flinders University has campuses (listed alphabetically): Arrernte, Boandik, Bungarla, Gunditjmara, Jawoyn, Kaurna, Larrakia, Nauo, Ngarrindjeri, Peramangk, Ramindjeri, Wurundjeri, Yolgnu.

-Dean of Indigenous Strategy and Engagement
+Office of Indigenous Strategy and Engagement

-The Dean of Indigenous Strategy and Engagement provides strategic leadership for the University in relation to the Indigenisation of our programs, the recognition of Indigenous knowledge and perspectives, the promotion of teaching and research in Indigenous studies, the employment of Indigenous staff, and engagement with Indigenous communities and issues.
+The Office of Indigenous Strategy and Engagement provides strategic leadership for the University in relation to the Indigenisation of our programs, the recognition of Indigenous knowledge and perspectives, the promotion of teaching and research in Indigenous studies, the employment of Indigenous staff, and engagement with Indigenous communities and issues.

 An indication of Flinders’ Indigenous engagement through teaching and research can be found at the links below.